-The following table details the Group's sensitivity to a 10% increase and decrease in the Kina currency against the relevant foreign currencies.
+The following table details the Group's sensitivity to a 10% increase and decrease in the Kina against the Australian Dollar.
 10% is the sensitivity rate used when reporting foreign currency risk internally to key management personnel and represents management's assessment of the reasonably possible change in foreign exchange rates.
 The sensitivity analysis includes only outstanding foreign currency denominated monetary items and adjusts their translation at the period end for a 10% change in foreign currency rates.

-The sensitivity analysis includes listed shares and term deposits where the denomination of the investment is in a currency other than Kina.
-A number in brackets below indicates an increase in profit and other equity where the Kina weaken 10% against the relevant currency.
-For a 10% weakening of the Kina against the relevant currency, there would be a comparable impact on the profit and other equity.
+The sensitivity analysis includes listed shares, cash and term deposits where the denomination of the investment is in Australian Dollar.
+An increase in profit arises from a decline in the Kina against Australian Dollar; a strengthening in the Kina decreases profit.

 Australian Dollar Impact

-10% 10%
+10%

-2020 increase decrease
+2021 increase decrease

+Profit/(Loss) (6,174,805) 7,546,983

+2020

-Loss/(profit) (4,938,298) 6,035,698
+Profit/(Loss) (4,938,298) 6,035,698

-2019

-Loss/(profit) (4,581,206) 5,599,252